Key Points

 3. Any time spent on inspection or movement of the item

-This TAT, also called process lead time (PLT), will be impacted by two conditions of the process.
-First is the number of other items, or WIP (work in process), in the process that have to be completed before the next job is started.
+This turnaround time, also called process lead time (PLT), will be impacted by two conditions of the process.
+First is the number of other items, or WIP (work in process), in the process that has to be completed before the next job is started.
 Second is how fast items already in the process are being completed.
 This is referred to as the exit rate of the process and is linked to the cycle time.
 The process exit rate is controlled by the slowest cycle time.
 You can’t can’t be any faster than the slowest task.

 Little’s Law shows the mathematical relationship between TAT, WIP, and exit rate: